Key Highlights

 1,200 - 1,900 |

-There are additional lurking charges like health insurance, books, and other miscellaneous, which have to be taken into consideration.
-Although health insurance is compulsory to international students, it is different in each province.
+There are additional lurking charges like health insurance, books, and other miscellaneous expenses, which have to be taken into consideration.
+Although health insurance is compulsory for international students, it is different in each province.
 As an example, in certain provinces it is included in the provincial health plan, but in other provinces students are required to buy an additional plan.
 These may amount to CAD 600 to CAD 1,000 a year.

-What are the Recommended Master Programs offered in Canadian Colleges?
+What are the Recommended Master's Programs offered in Canadian Colleges for Indian Students in 2026?

 The diversified yet robust economy of Canada has generated high demand for skilled professionals in different sectors, hence some master's programs are especially popular and beneficial to Indian students.
 The possibility of acquiring a degree in a high-growth area can contribute greatly to career opportunities and have a high payoff.

-The following table describes some of the most popular and high ROI masters courses of the Indian students in Canada, as well as the best universities of the same disciplines.
-Let’s know more on colleges in Canada for Masters!
+The following table describes some of the most popular and high ROI master's courses for Indian students in Canada, as well as the best universities of the same disciplines.
+Let’s know more about colleges in Canada for Masters!

 Program Field |